256 pp., 6.125 x 9.25, 10 halftones, 5 maps, appends., notes, bibl., index

 Buy this Book

 Blending rich analysis with an engaging narrative, Foote uses these ragged Union escapees as a lens with which to assess the dying Confederate States, providing a new window into the South’s ultimate defeat.

 About the Author

-Lorien Foote is professor of history at Texas A&M University.
+Lorien Foote is the Patricia & Bookman Peters Professor in History at Texas A&M University.

 For more information about Lorien Foote, visit the Author Page.

 “Foote delivers a story rich in style and powerful in substance.
 With insight and alacrity, the author delivers a powerful perspective on how the ‘Yankee Plague’ of escaped prisoners became an integral part of a process that contributed to the disintegration and demise of the Confederacy.
 There are few books that combine well-written, easy-to-read prose with groundbreaking historical insights and perspectives.
 This is one of them.”--American Historical Review

 “This is a prime example of the very best of current Civil War History.
 By applying the analytical power of social history and razor-sharp military and political analysis, Foote constructs a new paradigm for understanding the war in which the most potent invading armies run away from the enemy, slaves hold the key to freedom, and women are the most domineering commanders.”--Journal of American History

 “A fascinating examination of one of the under-studied effects of a collapsing war effort, namely, the inability to hold, guard, and maintain enemy prisoners of war (POWs).
 A brilliant examination of a complex subject.”--Journal of Military History

 “An illuminating and powerful study that enhances both Civil War history and POW studies.
 Essential.”--Choice